Omegapoint/docker-security/README.md

  1. provide a central management of secret data
  2. securely transmit secrets to specific containers

-Secrets can be any form of data such as a password, SSH private keys, SSL certificate or any aother pies of data that should not be transmitted over a network or stored unencrypted in a Dockerfile or in application's source code.
+Secrets can be any form of data such as a password, SSH private keys, SSL certificate or any other piece of data that should not be transmitted over a network or stored unencrypted in a Dockerfile or in application's source code.
 Docker Secrets require Swarm mode and do not work on stand alone containers.